hackistic/important-tulip/content/pages/posts/hackistic-ive-had-enough.md

 Reading life’s building blocks

 https://news.harvard.edu/gazette/story/2019/07/harvard-researchers-present-nanowire-devices- update/

 The indictment was over his collaboration with the Wuhan University of Technology.
-He had double- dipped, against the terms of his DOD grants, and taken money from the PRC’s Thousand Talents plan, a program which the Chinese government uses to bribe Western scientists into sharing proprietary R&D information that can be exploited by the PLA for strategic advantage (this risk has been known for a very long time):
+He had double- dipped, against the terms of his DOD grants, and taken money from the PRC’s Thousand Talents plan, a program which the Chinese government uses to bribe Western scientists into sharing proprietary R\&D information that can be exploited by the PLA for strategic advantage (this risk has been known for a very long time):

 https://www.justice.gov/usao-ma/pr/harvard-university-professor-indicted-false-statement-charges